-Ever feel like you're not sure what food to eat or if something is healthy?
+Do you ever feel like you're not sure what food to eat?

 FACT: The food industry and marketers have done a great job convincing us that food with high-fat content is unhealthy.
 However, there are many healthy fats that we should be getting by eating foods like salmon or avocados.